HeirOfNorton/portfolio/evidence/libr204/philosophy-of-management.md

 ---
-title: Building a Strong Team:
+title: Building a Strong Team
 subtitle: A Philosophy of Management
 inst: Robert Boyd
 date: Fall 2011
 class: LIBR 204
-abstract:|
+abstract: |
     In my philosophy of management, true leadership depends on your ability to lead a great team.
 You must be able to recognize the skills needed when hiring, you must be able to get everyone getting along, and above